Iankimble/BLCH_Python/GitCloneActivity.md

 copy your program code and README.md document into your new repo.

 <b> Your new repository should be structured as followed: </b>
-- new reposiory called "yourname_cloneRepo"
+- new reposiory called "yourname_cloneRepo",
 - a new folder called sourcecCode
 - inside the new sourceCode folder, have a new file called name_gitCloneFunction.Py
 - inside the new sourceCode folder, have a new file called README.Md

 Once you've copied and pasted your assignment, use the source control button to publish your work to Github.

+MAKE SURE YOU ARE PUBLISHING YOUR WORK AS PUBLIC.

 Name your new repo called yourname_cloneRepoAssignment